JJ-Vice/BAGM/Supplementary Material/Supplementary_Material.md

-This is the supplementary Material Text File, All images are located in the corresponding folder
+This is the supplementary material for the BAGM paper.
+Due to file size constraints, the Deep\_Ablation\_Qual.pdf and Shallow\_Ablation\_Qual.pdf are present outside of the supplementary material text file.
+These files are reffered to in the paper.
+We apologise for any inconvenience.